 Depart London Heathrow 2135 on Uzbekistan Airways.

-Arrive Tashkent 0915 and transfer to hotel for overnight stay.
-Morning tour of the city: Independence Square, Amir Temur monument, Museum of Applied Art.
+Arrive Tashkent 0825 and transfer to hotel for overnight stay.
+Morning tour of the city: Independence Square, Amir Temur Park, Museum of Applied Art.
 Afternoon: Khast-i-Imam complex (group of mosques and madrasas dating from the 16th to 20th centuries).

 Morning in Tashkent: State Museum of History of Uzbekistan (archaeological and ethnographical) followed by visit to Chorsu Bazaar.
 Afternoon: domestic flight to Urgench and transfer to city of Khiva for two nights.

-Khiva: Ichan Kala (ancient citadel surrounded by crenelated clay walls), Juma mosque, Muhammad Amin-Khan madrasa, Kalta Minor minaret, Kunya Ark fortress.
+Khiva: Ichan Kala (ancient citadel surrounded by crenellated clay walls), Juma mosque, Muhammad Amin-Khan madrasa, Kalta Minor minaret, Kunya Ark fortress.